China may allow car dealers to sell multiple brands

 The Chinese economy continues to falter with a private survey showing on Monday that factory activity shrank for a 10th straight month in December.

-The draft rules would protect dealers from being dumped by manufacturers, who would be required to authorize dealers for at least five years at first and for three-year periods thereafter.
+The draft rules would protect dealers from being dumped by manufacturers, who would be required to authorise dealers for at least five years at first and for three-year periods thereafter.

-Manufacturers also wouldn’t be able to set fixed sales quotas or limits on dealer inventory, unless both sides agree in the authorization agreement.
+Manufacturers also wouldn’t be able to set fixed sales quotas or limits on dealer inventory, unless both sides agree in the authorisation agreement.
 Dealers can also sell cars and parts to each other.

 The rules also extend additional protections to consumers, forbidding force selling of insurance, selling above marked prices or charging excess fees.